carlosevia/carlosevia-netlify/pages/academic-information.md

 B.A. in Communication from the Instituto de Ciencias Sociales de Mérida (ICSMAC), in Yucatan, Mexico.

-## Courses

-In the fall 2020 semester, I am teaching the following courses:

-* COMM 2094: Communication and Issues of Diversity
-* CMST 5814: Communication Graduate Seminar.
-Topic: Introduction to Content Operations.

 - - -

 ## Links